Operator RamLUT (imaFlex)

 Range [0, 1]

-Writing value one to this parameter starts loading the file specified by the parameter InitFileName into the LUT.
+To start loading the file specified by the InitFileName parameter into the LUT, write the value 1 to this parameter.
 See the descriptions above.